 What is Cosplay?
-Cosplay is a hobby in which participants make and wear costumes and fashion accessories to represent a character from a movie, book, video game or comic.
+Cosplay is a hobby in which participants make and wear costumes and fashion accessories like Sharingan eye contacts in order to represent a character from a movie, book, video game or comic.
 Often the costumes are then worn to comic con events, that is comic conventions.
 Phoenix will be hosting a comic con event, Phoenix Comic Fest, May 24 through May 27.
 These events generally offer opportunities to meet comic book artists, stars from TV and movies and events such as the downtown Lightsaber Walk.

 The students involved in Cosplay at Guadalupe work after school at the library which has supplies, including sewing machines, to help with their efforts and diligently work to copy costumes they have found on the internet.
 Their creations are creative, colorful and often outrageous.